YupItsZac/jQuery.exLink/README.md

 Notes & Hints
 ===

-In order for exLink to determine which links are external and which are internal without parsing the domain for every link on the page, use relative paths for all of your internal links.
+1).
+In order for exLink to determine which links are external and which are internal using the protocol detection option, use relative paths for all of your internal links.
+Otherwise, all of your internal links will also be detected as external.

 ```html